-Here are links to Down Under Yoga where I teach when in Boston, a few local Boston area studios and teachers who are long timers in my community, as well as the websites of fellow yogis of my generation who I have most admired, taught, and studied with through the years.
+Here are links to a few local Boston area studios and teachers I am fond of as well as the websites of fellow yogis of my generation who I have most admired, taught, and studied with through the years.
 Stellar elders.

 Born in Texas and raised in Tennessee, I immigrated to England a week after graduating college.
 I began studying yoga in London in 1972 and began teaching in 1974, moved to Boston in 1978, sought out the tiny yoga community there and slowly built a teaching practice, opening my own school on Beacon Hill in 1982.
 After nearly 40 years in Boston, my heart’s hometown, I chose to largely retire from teaching yoga and return to my southern roots.
 Trust me, it was a surprising decision!
-This time, to Durham, NC to be with my daughter and her family which includes 2 amazing grandsons.
-Durham is so great, laid back, a little bit urban and finally, a garden!
+This time, to Durham, NC to be with my daughter, her husband Josh and 2 amazing grandsons.
+Durham is so great, laid back, a bit of the urban grit I love, and finally, a garden!
 And a longer growing season!
 It has been a balm during these COVID times.

 As to yoga - My first exposure to yoga was the Iyengar Method which I practiced devotedly for 15 years.
 I learned a lot and its stellar attention to alignment continues to inform my practice.
 However, a teacher I met in London awoke another aspect of the practice, a more internal, less linear experience.
 It called to me.
-Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings, I will forever thank Angela Farmer for giving me the courage to be.
-I still visit her and her inspiring yoga teacher husband, Victor Van Kooten, from time to time.
-I also appreciate my peers Richard Freeman, Sarah Powers, and Doug Keller for the wisdom they share.
-Though quite different than me, they resonate and keep me learning!
+Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings.
+So I did.
+I will forever thank Angela Farmer for giving me the courage to be.
+I still visit her and her amazing yoga teacher and painter husband, Victor Van Kooten, from time to time.
+I also appreciate my peers Richard Freeman, Sarah Powers, Mary Paffard, John Schumacher, and Doug Keller for the wisdom they share.
+Though quite different than me, they resonate and keep me curious!

 So, I’m a patchwork quilt.
-My style is a bit quirky, no fealty to any method, informed by my teachers and a largely solo practice and, time.
-It is, simply put, my sharing with you my experience of 48 years on the mat.
+My style is a bit quirky, no fealty to any method, informed by my teachers but mainly, a solo practice and, of course, time.
+My classes are, simply put, my sharing with you my experience of 49 years on the mat.

 Accolades from Students